THE FUTURE

 The top three pitches on the day will take to the stage, engaging in a lively Q&A session with the judges and audience.
 The winner will be presented the coveted Future of Food Gong and £10,000 cash prize.

-Learn more about the Final Event >
+Attend the Final Event >

 REGISTER NOW